Letting Go to Make a RuckusSep 27, 2018

 Written by Lauren DeSimone

-One prompt in particular, “Make Good Decisions,” was pivotal for me.
-It enabled me to open my mind to new, future possibilities by way of letting go of outdated or erroneous frameworks.
-These frameworks had anchored my decision-making and consequently inadvertently narrowed my vision.
+One prompt in particular, “Make Good Decisions,” was essential for me.
+It enabled me to open my mind to new, future possibilities by way of letting go of outdated or fallacious frameworks.
+These foundations had anchored my decision-making and consequently inadvertently narrowed my perception.
 I learned to see that the truths informing my thoughts were actually influenced by emotional narratives.
 Once I saw them for what they were, I learned how to reframe narratives to reflect actual realities.

 To do this I first had to understand a few core tenets: